vesk4000/bm/_posts/2015-04-09-antminer-s3-bitcoin-miner-setup.md

   ub: AntMiner S5 - Unboxing Bitcoin Miner Setup with Power Supply
   s3: Antminer S3 - Bitcoin Mining Setup
   rp: How to Setup a Raspberry Pi 2 Bitcoin Mining Rig w/ Bitmain AntMiner U3
-  s5s: Antminer S5 - Bitcoin Mining Setup
+  s5s: Transcript: How to Setup an Antminer S5
+  s3s: Transcript: How to Setup an Antminer S3
+  rps: Transcript: How to Setup a Raspberry Pi
 ---
 {% include page-toc.html %}